ChristophSchranz/Octoprint-PrePrintService/README.md

 ### 2. Set up the service in Docker

-To make the service highly available, it is recommended to deploy the PrePrint-Service in Docker..
+For high availability, it is recommended to deploy the PrePrint-Service in Docker.
+Make sure to select the appropriate CPU architecture of the server node in the argument `SLIC3R_VERSION` for the installation of Slic3r in `docker-compose.yml`, see [here](https://github.com/prusa3d/PrusaSlicer/releases).

-Then run the application locally with:
+To run the application locally, use:

     git clone https://github.com/christophschranz/OctoPrint-PrePrintService --recurse-submodules
     cd OctoPrint-PrePrintService
     docker-compose up --build -d
     docker-compose logs -f

-**Optional:** The `docker-compose.yml`  is also configured to run in a given Docker swarm.
-Adapt the `docker-compose.yml` to your setup and run:

-    docker-compose build
-    docker-compose push
-    docker stack deploy --compose-file docker-compose.yml preprintservice

-In both cases, the service is available at [localhost:2304/tweak](http://localhost:2304/tweak) (at the server node), where a simple UI is provided for testing the PrePrint Service.
+The service is available at [localhost:2304/tweak](http://localhost:2304/tweak) (on the server node), where a simple UI and API documentation is provided for testing the PrePrint Service.
 Use `docker-compose down` to stop the service.
-(If you ever wish :wink: )

 ![PrePrint Service](/extras/PrePrintService.png)